epfml/disco/mobile-browser-based-version/README.md

 ```
 This will start the application locally with two visualization options:
 1. One can access the running app locally, with a ` localhost link`
 2. One can access the running app on any device that has access to the network of his machine.
 To do so, use the `network link`.

+> Note : the node.js sever application in `server/` needs to launched first (see [corresponding README](server/README.md)) to be able to run the `vue-app`

 To **test decentralized learning** between two peers, run the aformentioned command twice (on different terminal pages).
 This will create another link that can be used to represent a second user.
 Open the two links on two different page windows.
 Please note that currently, only the titanic task has been configured to have a decentralized training loop.